 - Make evidence-based decisions to solve antimicrobial resistance

 - Develop a national ‘one health’ plan for antimicrobial resistance

-	This program’s target audience is healthcare professionals, which include: physicians in family medicine, primary care, internal medicine, obstetrics and gynaecology, and emergency medicine, surgeons as well as pharmacists, veterinarians, nurse practitioners, physician assistants, and allied health professionals.
-This course will also be valuable for those looking for a career in antimicrobial stewardship.
+Programs are designed for healthcare professionals, which include: physicians in family medicine, surgeons, primary care, internal medicine, obstetrics and gynecology, and emergency medicine as well as pharmacists, veterinarians, nurse practitioners, physician assistants, and allied health professionals.
+Programs are also valuable for those looking for a career in antimicrobial stewardship

 Training Delivery Method